Quantum correlations in molecular cavity optomechanics: Abstract

 \section{Abstract}

-In quantum information, quantum correlations — particularly entanglement, EPR steering, and quantum discord — stand as interesting resources, powering breakthroughs from secure communication and quantum teleportation to efficient quantum computation.
-Here, we unveil a theoretical framework for generating and controlling these vital quantum phenomena within a double-cavity molecular optomechanical (McOM) system.
-This innovative approach leverages strong interactions between confined optical fields and collective molecular vibrations, creating a versatile environment for exploring robust quantum correlations.
-Our findings reveal that judiciously optimizing the coupling strength between the cavity field and the molecular collective mode leads to a remarkable enhancement of entanglement, quantum steering, and quantum discord.
+Quantum correlations are interesting resources for modern quantum technologies such as quantum information processing, quantum communication, quantum teleportation, and quantum computation tasks.
+However, engineering these quantum states turns to be not an easy task.
+Here, we unveil a theoretical framework for generating and controlling quantum correlations within a double-cavity molecular optomechanical (McOM) system.
+Our approach leverages strong interactions between confined optical fields and collective molecular vibrations, creating a versatile environment for exploring robust quantum correlations.
+Our findings reveal that by judiciously optimizing the coupling strength between the cavity field and the molecular collective mode leads to significant enhancement of entanglement, quantum steering, and quantum discord.
 We demonstrate that cavity-cavity quantum correlations can be effectively mediated by the molecular collective mode, enabling a unique pathway for inter-cavity quantum connectivity.
-Moreover, the quantum entanglement generated in our McOM system exhibits robustness against thermal noise, persisting at temperatures approaching \qty{1000}{\kelvin}.
+Moreover, the quantum entanglement generated in our McOM system exhibits robustness against thermal noise, persisting up to temperatures approaching $1000 K$.
 This strong resilience, qualifies molecular optomechanics as a compelling architecture for scalable, room-temperature quantum information processing and the practical realization of quantum networks.
+Additionally, the phase-dependent behaviour of quantum discord provides a fundamental basis for developing ultra-sensitive gas sensors, with potential applications in environmental monitoring, medical diagnostics, and industrial safety.